arianna-bienati/itaca-processing/README.md

 * `agreement.py`: calculates agreement (Cohen's kappa) among human annotators and models' outputs
 * `evaluate.py`: computes evaluation metrics such as precision, recall, and F1-score for each combination of LLM (gpt4o-llama 3.3 70b) and prompt (long-short).
 It visualizes the confusion matrix using a heatmap to provide insights into the model's performance across different classes.
 * `human-agreement.py`: processes annotation data from TSV files in `dataset/annotation`, comparing the annotations made by the two different annotators.
 It visualizes the results in a heatmap, providing a visual comparison of human agreements and disagreements.
 * `parse-files-1.py` / `parse-files-2.py`: prompts language models to generate responses about the presence and sense of connectives in test sentences, based on collected examples from the training data.

-@ Alessio: are they different versions of the same script?
+The first one is related to prompt the LLM sentences grouped by connective candidates, the second one send the whole text to the LLM.